beholdr/maska/docs/v3/vue.md

 # Usage with Vue

-Maska provides custom Vue directive for use with input:
+Maska provides custom Vue directive and Composable for use with input:

 ```html
 <input v-maska:argument.modifier="value">